Streampunk/arachnid/README.md

 # Arachnid
 ## DRAFT!

 Streampunk Media's draft specification of HTTP(s)-based transport of NMOS grains and flows over the world-wide-web.
 This specification is a prototype and is not yet complete.
 It is being developed in parallel with a Node.js implementation as `spm-http-in` and `spm-http-out` nodes in [dynamorse](/Streampunk/dynamorse).

-The aim of the specification is to efficiently transport NMOS grains, which are PTP timestamped video frames, chunks of audio samples or data/event media data, using parallel and overlapped HTTP requests.
+The aim of the specification is to efficiently transport NMOS grains, which are PTP time stamped video frames, chunks of audio samples or data/event media data, using parallel and overlapped HTTP requests.
 The specification supports push and pull modes, with a choice of unsecure HTTP or secure HTTPS protocols.
 The headers are common to both all methods.
 Transport takes place as fast as the network can carry the underlying packets and may be faster than real time.
 Senders may slow down the speed of their response to real time or slower.
 In this way, back pressure can be applied between processing endpoints.

-As a consequene of this approach, grains of a media stream do not necessarily travel in the order that they are presented and the packets on the wire will be an interleaved mix of different grains from the same flow.
+As a consequence of this approach, grains of a media stream do not necessarily travel in the order that they are presented and the packets on the wire will be an interleaved mix of different grains from the same flow.
 Clients may need to have a small buffer to re-order a few frames.
 This approach relies on a strong identity and timing model, as described in the JT-NM reference architecture.
-This is different from a signal but an approach that scales well in IT networks.
+This is different from a linear signal but an approach that scales well in IT networks.

-The primary benefit of this approach is that, with appropriate TCP window size settings, streams will scale to fill avaiable network pipes with unmodified operating system kernels.
-This allows a user a runtime choice to trade a few grains of latency for more reliability, better bandwidth utilisation, back pressure, security and defacto internet-backed routing (no need for STUN/TURN/ICE).
+The primary benefit of this approach is that, with appropriate TCP window size settings, streams will scale to fill available network pipes with unmodified operating system kernels.
+This allows a user a runtime choice to trade a few grains of latency for more reliability, better bandwidth utilisation, back pressure, security and de facto internet-backed routing (no need for STUN/TURN/ICE).

 ## Headers